Hotel Village Montana

 There are regular bus or private transfers (multilingual taxis) from the airports and train station in Bourg-St-Maurice.

 Children under 5 years can get a free pass and there is a reduced price for children ages 5-13 years ( and for those aged 65-74).
-There is also a Family Pass which is available for 2 adults and 2 or more children up to the age of 17 (or up to age 20 if they are in full time education).
+There is also a Family Pass which is available for 2 adults and 2 or more children up to the age of 17 (or up to age 20 if they are in full-time education).
 Proof of age is needed for all passes with reductions and a student card for those between 17-20 studying full time).
 Family passes are available for the duration of 6 or 7 days.

-There is a pedestrian pass for non-skiers available as a 6 day pass allowing unlimited trips on any accessible lifts ( there are 9 lifts with pedestrian access – 2 of which are free to use) or you can just pay per trip.
-The lifts are available for pedestrian use are : Tovière gondola – Brévières gondola – Boisses gondola – Chaudannes chairlift – Tichot chairlift – Bollin chairlift (Free) – Funicular – Grande Motte cable car
+There is a pedestrian pass for non-skiers available as a 6-day pass allowing unlimited trips on any accessible lifts (there are 9 lifts with pedestrian access – 2 of which are free to use) or you can just pay per trip.
+The lifts are available for pedestrian use are: Tovière gondola – Brévières gondola – Boisses gondola – Chaudannes chairlift – Tichot chairlift – Bollin chairlift (Free) – Funicular – Grande Motte cable car

 You can add ski insurance to your lift pass to cover you in case of accidents but you do need to check against your holiday insurance to see if you need this additional cover.

-There are several ski schools in Tignes and you can arrange everything from group lessons through to private instruction and off-piste guiding.
+There are several ski schools in Tignes and you can arrange everything from group lessons to private instruction and off-piste guiding.

-Group lessons usually start on Sunday or Monday and will typically run for 5 or 6 days on either morning, afternoon and whole day basis.
+Group lessons usually start on Sunday or Monday and will typically run for 5 or 6 days on either morning, afternoon or whole day basis.
 In the busy weeks, it is advisable to book well in advance for both group lessons (particularly for children).

 Ice Skating & Ice Walking – Every year, when the lake freezes over, a path is mapped out so you can walk over it from Le Lac to Val Claret.
 This tranquil walk takes approximately 30 minutes to each village.
 You can also ice skate on the lake next to Le Lagon.
 Skates hire is available and you can even rent nets for a game of ice hockey.

-Ice Diving – The lake at Tignes le Lac is a natural frozen lake with ice is 1 – 2 metres thick which reforms every day to create incredible patterns and shapes seen from the icy water below.
+Ice Diving – The lake at Tignes le Lac is a natural frozen lake with ice 1 – 2 meters thick which reforms every day to create incredible patterns and shapes seen from the icy water below.
 Dive for sessions of 20 mins with professional guides to experience this other world.

 Dog Sledding – Take part in one of the daily expeditions either as a passenger or leading the pack of huskies.